Can I have two electric vehicle chargers at home?

 3. How fast do you want your electric vehicle to charge?

-Charging both your EVs simultaneously (with dedicated home EV chargers) might seem like a good idea on the surface, but if you get into the nitty-gritty, you will find that your EVs will charge at a decreased speed.
+Charging both your EVs simultaneously might seem like a good idea on the surface, but if you get into the nitty-gritty, you will find that your EVs will charge at a decreased speed.

 If you have a single-phase electricity supply (the most common power supply in the UK) and have two 7kW home EV chargers on one circuit, you will actually be charging at approximately 3kW to 3.6kW each rather than both at the typical 7kW.

-You might be better off with one EV charger and rotating when each electric car has finished charging – it may even save time (and it will undoubtedly save you money).
+In truth, you might be better off with one EV charger and rotating when each electric car has finished charging.
+It will likely save time (and it will undoubtedly save you money).

 4. How often do you drive your electric car?